 Can I bow hunt?

 Yes you can!
 Our hunting areas are generally very open and spot-and-stalk is our main hunting method.
-We can, and do, host bow hunters with success.
+We can, and do, host bow hunters most seasons.
 If you wish to take on the challenge of a bow hunt please let us know and we will arrange a hunt accordingly.
 If you intend to bow hunt you will need a high level of fitness as stalks can be physically demanding.
-Joseph has personally taken Tahr and Chamois trophies with the bow.

 How hard will it be?
 How fit do I need to be?